PepeDuke/Duck/README.md

 */
 ```
 Duck is case sensitive.
-Duck is using for it's files the .dk extension
+Duck is using for it's files the .dk extension.

-## Class definitions in Duck.
+## Class definitions in Duck
 Duck has struct/class combined into one type called container.
 ``` c++
 Example { // <-- this is declaration of container